KDE/kalk/README.md

 ninja install # use sudo if necessary
 ```

-Replace `/path/to/prefix` to your installation prefix.
+Replace `/path/to/prefix` with your installation prefix.
 Default is `/usr/local`.

 ## Licensing